-To determine the amount of aid that will be returned to the federal Title IV programs, the number of days from the semester start date to the withdrawal date will be calculated.
+If the student does not attend any classes, all aid will be cancelled and returned to aid sources within 45 days.
+To determine the amount of aid that will be returned to the federal Title IV programs, the number of days from the semester start date to the "Last date of Attendance or Class Participation" will be calculated.
 That number will be the numerator and the total number of days in the semester will be the denominator.
 The result is the percentage of federal funds that Cleary University will apply to the student's account.